Joshi-the-Yoshi/Joshi-the-Yoshi/README.md

 - 👋 Hi, I’m @Joshi-the-Yoshi, you can call me Joshua/Josh
-- 👀 I’m interested in ...engineery stuff, physical, code, environmental
+- 👀 I’m interested in engineery stuff, physical, code, environmental
-- 🌱 I’m currently learning ...school
+- 🌱 I’m currently learning school
-- 💞️ I’m looking to collaborate on ...nothing really
-- 📫 How to reach me ...dm? not sure if GitHub has those.

 <!---
 Joshi-the-Yoshi/Joshi-the-Yoshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.